Logistic Regression Training: Gradient Descent

 Until now we have been using every sample for gradient descent.
 In Mini-Batch Gradient Descent we use a few samples at a time for each iteration, it's helpful to think about it as if you are minimizing a mini cost function or the total loss.

 When we use all the samples in the dataset we call it an epoch.
-When we use all the samples it’s called batch gradient descent, where one iteration equals one epoch.
+When we use all the samples it’s called batch gradient descent, where one

-We use a few samples to calculate the cost, it’s sometimes referred to as the total loss.
+We use a few samples to calculate the cost, it’s sometimes referred to as the total loss

 Very important.
 Creates a saw toothed shape because of a loss calculation on each mini batch in an epoch.